behzadhaki/behzadhaki.github.io/_projects/3_project.md

 # Demos

-We have prepared many demos that are available [here](https://groovetransformer.github.io/).
+My colleague Nicholas Evans and I  have prepared many demos that are available [here](https://groovetransformer.github.io/).

+# Hardware Version

+A variant of this plugin is also available as a [Eurorack module](/groovetransformerEurorack).
+This module was developed by `Nicholas Evans` and me.

+This module is not commercially available, we are happy to share the design files with anyone interested in building their own.
+All the resources are available on the [GrooveTransformer Eurorack Module](https://groovetransformer.github.io/Eurorack/) page.

 # Code and Documentation